SplendidStrontium/splendidstrontium.github.io/_posts/femputermanchine/2020-05-22-the-prime-retcon.md

 ## PRECORRECTIONS ##
 _A number of corrections were made on this day to force adherence to meta._

-1. BJ Laura goes to Tzu Prano and date remains the same.
-2. ditto to EVE Online
-3. Mandarc created this while in captivity.
-PR 2017.
-4. Death of the Jedi is totes Egwene~
-5. Angels and Exaggerations goes to Hermi, bookwerm totes
-6. Disney's gotta stay in the house.
-Tzu Prano overreaches and underdelivers with 'cartoon families'
-7. Comic relief sexism too, yeech.
-8. Svetlana is the pro gamer so she made the character analysis on league
-9. Star Trek Discovery - gonna leave this one as is cuz Kirk has a funny TV...
-10. Kevin doesn't have access to his dnd books cuz he couldn't get them before leaving the homestead. he has to write a new rpg from memory.
-11. today's youth is from Granny Sepal going through drawers at the Goth residence.
-Prolly gonna stick with the 1990-1 startdate for Granny Sepal as governess to the Goths so let's change this one to 1992.
-12. fortnite goes to the girls too, sry
-13. The White Which in Paris, oh, say, 1912.
-Gone, simple eraser.
-14. Consent is the award winner in 1998
-15. McCoy and the Dollhouse is a creative retelling Kirk watches on TV.
-Date stays the same
-16. McCoy II is a scribble from '_the_ doctor' McCoy while a medical intern at The Institute 1976
-17. Tzu Prano thinks it's a good idea to publish her diaries on teh inets. yknow i aint tounchin that gone
-18. Cedric 1, Kevin tries again to make a screenplay obscuring 'what actually happened'. he gets frustrated that he can't write as easily as he used to, in what feels like the old days
-19. McCoy III thisn goes to which lich?
-20. Cedric II Kev, up in his attick on some harry potter bizniz
-21. Kvin I - i prefer this spelling of quarq, thx
-22. Cedric 4 - Kirk.
-Yes he watches a lot of television bite me
-23. Cedric 5 - Kevin, thinking about his time as a gardener
 24. Kevin 2 - Janeway's writing schlock for the Hex Files.
 PR 2020.